7 Tips to Help With Your Winter Construction Projects

 I bring over 35 years of experience in the construction industry in both field and office positions to Acuity including carpentry, welding, project management, contract negotiation, and much more.
 Also, I founded my own commercial general contracting firm specializing in building grocery stores.
 Over the years I’ve worked closely with architects, civil engineers, and developers.
 I’ve found it instrumental to build solid relationships with all involved in the construction project, including insurance companies.
 This is why I am here, I want to help you the contractor better understand insurance and help Acuity to offer products and services that meet your unique needs.
 I feel a close connection to construction and with my background I feel that I can make sure contractors have a better insurance experience.

 When the leaves start to fall, one thing is sure—it is almost winter.
-And depending on your location, weather can certainly increase project costs and affect scheduling.
-Knowing the weather can take a turn for the worse at any time, it is important to take advantage of every nice day.
+Depending on your location, weather can significantly impact project costs and scheduling.
+Since weather conditions can change rapidly, it’s crucial to take full advantage of every clear day.

 By: John L.